SIHI LAC at Centro Internacional de Entrenamiento e Investigaciones Médicas (CIDEIM)

 The last call in 2023 focused on identifying and recognizing social innovations in health that have contributed significantly to closing the equity gap in access to health services.
 In this edition, three outstanding innovations were recognized, and two honorable mentions were awarded.

-Learn more about these calls here
+Learn more about these calls here.

-Learn about the results of our latest 2023 call
+Learn about the results of our latest 2023 call.

 ALACISS (Latin American and Caribbean Alliance for Social Innovation in Health) is a community of innovators and allies committed to supporting and advancing Social Innovation in Health in the region.
 Its members work collaboratively and learn from each other to drive social innovation and improve the health of the most vulnerable communities.